necoma/hashdoop/README.md

 Note: to avoid the burden of installing Hadoop, you can also try hashdoop with the [Matatabi docker image](https://hub.docker.com/r/necoma/matatabi/).

-### Basic steps:
+### Basic execution:
+The analysis of traffic traces with Hashdoop consists of four main steps:

-1. Format traffic trace to textual format
+1. Convert traffic trace to textual format
 2. Configure Hashdoop
 3. Hash the trace
 4. Detect anomalies